| Community

 SHAPE, we can live with HIV because of you.

-Keep traditional healers and ministers of gospel
+Keep traditional healers and ministers of gospel in one voice.

 Keep orphans clothed and full.